Skip to Main Content

 Planning and Practical Notes

 Travelers arriving in Tamarindo during the December-to-April dry season should factor in the general compression that affects the entire hospitality sector along this coast.
 Restaurants fill, taxis are scarcer, and the informal rhythm of the town becomes harder to access.
 Arriving before the Christmas surge or after Semana Santa tends to produce a materially different experience of Tamarindo's dining scene.
-Current hours, booking arrangements, and any changes to the format at Wave Restaurant are leading confirmed directly with the venue before visiting, as the available data does not include contact details or operating hours.
+Current hours, booking arrangements, and any changes to the format at Wave Restaurant are best confirmed directly with the venue before visiting, as the available data does not include contact details or operating hours.

 The Langosta direction from Supermercado 2001 is walkable from the central Tamarindo beach road in under ten minutes at a reasonable pace, which means Wave sits in a location that requires minimal planning to reach on foot from the main hotel strip.
 For those staying further north along the coast, a short taxi or rental car journey covers the distance without difficulty.
-Our full Santa Cruz restaurants guide covers the broader Guanacaste dining scene with additional context on the region's range of formats and price tiers.

 Similar Picks